Garland Stancil in 2009

 While overseas Harvey had written Garland a letter promising him the farm after the war.
 After the war Garland and Doris came back to Johnston County.
 The visit was short.
 Harvey had put Ollie in charge and gave Ollie the farm.

 Garland was discharged from the Army in 1945.
 Times were tough for them.
-Garland and Doris move onto Ermit Stancil's farm and farmed on shares for one year.
+Garland and Doris moved onto Ermit Stancil's farm and farmed on shares for one year.

 Garland and Doris moved to Fayetteville.
 Garland worked for the VA Hospital as a surgical attendant for four years.
 While there they built a house.